What is Consent Management? (+ Why It's Important)

 Consent Management Laws

-Consent management laws refer to regulations and statutes that govern how organizations collect, process, and manage individuals' consent regarding the use of their personal data.
+Consent management laws refer to regulations and statutes governing how organizations collect, process, and manage individuals' consent regarding using their personal data.
 These laws typically aim to protect individuals' privacy rights, ensure transparency, and promote accountability in the handling of personal information.

 Some of the key consent management laws include the Brazilian General Data Protection Law (LGPD), EU ePrivacy Directive, US Children's Online Privacy Protection Act (COPPA), GDPR, Quebec Law 25, and CCPA.
 These are just a few examples of consent management laws that organizations must comply with when collecting and processing personal data.